 Include the MGA reference, Latitude and Longitude

-The location of the revegetation area <areas> is <are> shown in Figure 2 (insert project location and project area on a map to be provided on the following page.
+The location of the revegetation area <areas> is <are> shown in Figure 2 (insert project location(s) and project area(s) on a map to be provided on the following page.
 Amend as appropriate.
 Ensure all figures are full page, legible, of suitable quality, include a north point, scale bar and legend).

 <Insert Figure 2- Location of Revegetation Areas - Insert name of project or name of revegetation if activities are not related to a road project>.